Tohatsu 60 HP outboard motor MFS60A

 Trim meter

-Trim gauge (2" diameter) displays engine angle for optimum performance and efficiency.
-Features domed lens to minimize glare in direct sunlight, fog and scratch resistant coating, and chrome bezel.
+The 2" diameter trim gauge displays the engine angle for optimal performance and efficiency.
+It features a domed lens to minimize glare in direct sunlight, a fog- and scratch-resistant coating, and a chrome bezel.

 Tachometer

-The 7,000 rpm tachometer (10 cm diameter) has a chrome ring and is illuminated for good visibility in the dark.
-Features a domed lens to minimize glare in direct sunlight and a fog and scratch resistant coating.
+The 7,000-rpm tachometer (10-centimeter diameter) has a chrome ring and is illuminated for clear visibility in the dark.
+It features a domed lens to minimize glare in direct sunlight and a fog- and scratch-resistant coating.

-The tachometer informs the operator of potential problems such as low oil pressure, low battery and overheating via built-in warning lights.
+The tachometer informs the operator of potential problems, such as low oil pressure, low battery and overheating, through built-in warning lights.

-- Tohatsu from Japan has been around for over 100 years and produces over 200,000 outboard motors per year.
+- Tohatsu, based in Japan, has been in business for over 100 years and produces more than 200,000 outboard motors annually.
 TOHATSU is the largest outboard motor manufacturer in the world.

-- Tohatsu has more than 10 percent market share in the Netherlands is growing fastest in market share in the Netherlands.
-For models up to and including 30 hp already more than 20% market share !
+- Tohatsu has over a 10 percent market share in the Netherlands and is growing fastest in the country.
+For models up to 30 hp, it already boasts a market share of over 20% !

 -

-Did you know that Mercury even has their outboard motors up to 30 hp manufactured by Tohatsu?
-The only difference is the hood and the price.
+Did you know that Mercury even has Tohatsu manufacture its outboard motors up to 30 hp?
+The only difference is the cowling and the price.

 The Tohatsu BFT models from 150 hp are rebranded Hondas since 2014.
 So you get a reliable Honda engine for a Tohatsu price.